WordPress Plugin · v3.3.0 · Free + Pro

 Security-First Architecture

-Dual nonce verification, capability checks on every callback, rate limiting (10-second cooldown), open-redirect hardening, and singleton deserialization guards.
+Dual nonce verification, capability checks on every callback, open-redirect hardening, and singleton deserialization guards.

 📚